johnsusek/fluxus/README.md

 Check out the example apps to see these concepts demonstrated.

 * The [simple example app](https://github.com/johnsusek/fluxus-example-app) includes all the below code in a ready to run sample.
-* The [landmarks example app](https://github.com/johnsusek/fluxus-landmark-example) is a fluxus implementation of the official landmark tutorial.
+* The [landmarks example app](https://github.com/johnsusek/fluxus-landmark-example) is a fluxus version of the [official landmarks tutorial](https://developer.apple.com/tutorials/swiftui/working-with-ui-controls).

 <br>